 I have had religious faith that meant a great deal to me since I was a young teenager.
-I was raised in a religious family in the Christian tradition, and the messages I received about God early on were mostly healthy ones.
+Fortunately, the messages I received about God early on were mostly healthy ones.

 The exception, of course, were those stupid tribulation movies that were making the rounds in the seventies and eighties, and that scared the #$%^ out of every child and teenager that watched them.